Roof Scuppers 101 • Guide to Roof Scuppers for Non-Roofers

 Location of Primary Scuppers

-Primary scuppers take the place of internal roof drains (for various reasons).
+Primary roof scuppers are used in place of internal roof drains (for various reasons).
+Primary scuppers will be the main drainage element for the roof areas they serve.

-They are located in the parapet wall next to the lowest points of the roof.
+All roofs (even “flat” roofs) will slope down to the primary scuppers.
+The scuppers will be located in the parapet wall at the lowest points of the roof.

 Location of Secondary (Overflow) Scuppers